 First, the District Court’s decision permits the Secretary to discriminate against blind voters, and could have far-reaching implications for voters with other types of disabilities.
 Furthermore, it was improper for the Court to elevate Ohio’s certification requirement for auxiliary voting aids over the ADA’s requirement of nondiscrimination, as federal law preempts state law.
 Finally, the lower court should not have dismissed the plaintiffs’ claim on the pleadings alone because the ADA requires fact-sensitive inquiries as to whether an accommodation is required.

+Plaintiffs/appellants filed their brief on April 12, 2017.
+Oral argument was requested.
 On April 17, 2017, we filed an amicus brief in the Sixth Circuit, jointly with ACLU’s National Disability Rights Program, our fellow ACLU affiliates in this Circuit (i.e. Michigan, Tennessee and Kentucky), and other disability rights advocates.
 Defendant filed his response on May 10, and Plaintiffs filed their reply brief on May 24.
-The date for argument has not been set.
+Oral arguments will be held on October 12, 2017.